sagecodes/intro-to-sql/README.md

 ```

-So far we have been retrurning all the colmuns of a record that match our query.
+So far we have been returning all the columns of a record that match our query.
 What if we want to only look at a few of them?

-Instead of using `*` to select all we can put in the specifc columns we want returned.
+Instead of using `*` to select all we can put in the specific columns we want returned.
 We can also put them in different order!

 ```
 SELECT Country, city, CustomerName FROM Customers
 ```
-Lets order by Acending order (A-Z) of Country Name
+Lets order by Ascending order (A-Z) of Country Name

 ```
 SELECT Country, city, CustomerName FROM Customers